-People who have had radiation treatment have a higher risk of developing skin cancer in the area that received the treatment.
+People who have had radiation treatment have a higher risk of developing skin cancer in the area where the radiation was focused.
 This is particularly a concern in children who have had radiation treatment for cancer.

 People who have had a basal or squamous cell cancer have a much higher chance of developing another one.

-Scars from severe burns, areas of skin over serious bone infections, and skin damaged by some severe inflammatory skin diseases are more likely to develop skin cancers, although this risk is generally small.
+Scars from severe burns, areas of skin over serious bone infections, and skin damaged by some severe inflammatory skin diseases are more likely to develop skin cancers (mostly squamous cell cancers), although this risk is generally small.

-Psoralens and ultraviolet light (PUVA) treatments given to some patients with psoriasis (a chronic inflammatory skin disease) can increase the risk of developing squamous cell skin cancer and probably other skin cancers.
+Psoralens and ultraviolet light (PUVA) treatments given to some people with psoriasis (a chronic inflammatory skin disease) can increase the risk of developing squamous cell skin cancer and probably other skin cancers.